 6. Choosing finishes over function

-Paint colours, countertops, and flooring can all be changed.
+Buyers can change paint colors, countertops, and flooring.
 Layout, ceiling height, storage, and room sizes cannot.
 I encourage buyers to think about where they might be in five or six years.
 Will the space still work if your life changes?

 Adding square footage later is expensive.
 Buying a functional layout from the start is often the more affordable long-term choice, even if the finishes are not perfect.